The Basilica of San Vittore and the Baptistery of Arsago Seprio

 and updated on

 An ancient path led from Milan to Lake Maggiore.
-There, where the pre-Alpine slopes began to rise and the path was difficult due to the rugged terrain, was Arsago Seprio.
+Where the pre-Alpine slopes began to rise and the path was difficult due to the rugged terrain, was Arsago Seprio.
 This village in the Seprio countryside was of great importance in the Middle Ages cause it had housed a parish since the earliest days of the diocese of Sant’Ambrogio.
-Later a large religious complex was erected, probably at the behest of Arnolfo II, bishop of Milan between 998 and 1018, who had entrusted its construction to the Comacine Masters.
+Later a large religious complex arose, probably at the behest of Arnolfo II, bishop of Milan between 998 and 1018, who had entrusted its construction to the Comacine Masters.
 The Basilica of San Vittore, with its Baptistery and the bell tower, still represents one of the greatest testimonies of Lombard Romanesque architecture.

 The Basilica of San Vittore in Arsago Seprio